88-degrees/Book-of-Changes/e697a0e5a684wuwang.md

-# Wúwàng ䷘
+# Wú Wàng ䷘

-Chinese: wú wàng 无妄 ䷘
+Chinese: 无妄 ䷘ wú wàng

 ###### p.
 109

 ![Wuwang](https://88o.io/wp-content/uploads/2018/09/25-e697a0e5a684wuwang.jpg)

-**Wúwàng ䷘** indicates great progress and success, while there will be advantage in being firm and
+**Wú Wàng ䷘** indicates great progress and success, while there will be advantage in being firm and

 ###### p.
 110